department-of-veterans-affairs/va.gov-team/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/2023-logged-in-user-interviews/findings-summary.md

 ### My VA contributed to a sense of ease and personalization for participants who used it during their session.

 At the conclusion of our session, we asked participants to reflect their VA.gov experience compared to another website they log into regularly to complete tasks; many referred to their banking website (e-commerce and insurance websites came up too).

-Participants immediately described private sector websites as focused on them, listing their transactions, accounts, profile, and links to complete other tasks.
+Participants described private sector websites as being focused on them, since they listed recent transactions, accounts, and other personalized information.

-Participants who were redirected to My VA after logging in felt that VA.gov provided a similar level of personalization.
+Participants who were redirected to My VA after logging in felt they experienced a similar level of personalization.
 Although they still wished for links to personalized content on unauthenticated pages, My VA helped them get directly to their most important tasks.

 > I’m glad it’s [claim status] on the first page without me having to navigate it. - P5

-> With My VA, I like that kind of dashboard thing, and you can see the most important stuff right there. - P7
+> I wish the My VA page was the homepage.
+Under healthcare [on homepage], it has refill and track prescriptions, but the My VA page also shows my next appointment.  - P7

 However, participants who didn’t see My VA until the moderator prompted them at the end of the session, felt like they didn’t have the same kind of personalized experience they have elsewhere.